10 Tips for teenage girls.

 1. Be kind and don’t take shit from anyone.
 If you hear someone say something offensive, sexist, racist or just plain gross to you or someone you care about, don’t laugh it off, tell them off.
-My darlings, we must stop casual, low lying sexism/racism where it starts help with homework now.
+My darlings, we must stop casual, low lying sexism/racism where it starts.

 (I’m talking art classes, travel, music, mountain biking, dancing, singing, painting, acting and building.
 Not… you know… Animal sacrifice, straight vodka and illegal street racing.)

 3. Pick great friends, avoid drama queens and drainers.
 Pick mates who cheer you on and fill you with energy, not suck it out of you.
 Also, BE a great friend.
 Don’t ever set out to make someone feel less than, add to people’s lives.

 4. Look after your body.
 Nourish it, water it and exercise it.
 I get how much of your brain space is taken up worrying about how you look.
 The message I should be giving you is that it’s really only your magnificent brain that counts, and it is; but I’m also realistic and I know how much pressure you may feel to look a certain way.
 So give yourself the best shot and be kind to your bod – it’ll be kind right back, I promise.

 - What is coming up for me that I’m worried about?

 Then sit down and have a hot drink.
 There’s a 90% chance you’ll feel better, but if you don’t, tell someone.
 Tell a trusted friend or adult; it’s not a weakness to ask for help, it’s about the strongest and most brave thing you can do.
 Your mental health is so important, look after it.

 7. Remember to look up, not through.
 Viewing the world through your social media can narrow it to a point where you may start to feel suffocated by it.
 Don’t believe the hype, people only put their highlight reels online.
 Look up more than you look down, and figure things out for yourself.